-Except in a medical emergency, or when a primary care doctor has designated another doctor to see patients when he or she is unavailable, you must receive a referral from your primary care doctor before seeing any other doctor or obtaining special services.
+Except in a medical emergency, urgent or when a primary care doctor has designated another doctor to see patients when he or she is unavailable, you must receive a referral from your primary care doctor before seeing any other doctor or obtaining special services.
 Referral to a participating specialist is given at the primary care doctor's discretion; if specialists or consultants are required beyond those participating in the Plan, the primary care doctor will make arrangements for appropriate referrals.
+In most cases, the specialist will be a member of your medical group or will have an arrangement with your medical group to provide needed care for its patients.
+Referrals are made at the sole and absolute discretion of your primary care physician and your medical group.

 When you receive a referral from your primary care doctor, you must return to the primary care doctor after the consultation.
-All follow-up care must be provided or arranged by the primary care doctor.
+All follow-up care must be provided or authorized by the primary care doctor.
 On referrals, the primary care doctor will give specific instructions to the consultant as to what services are authorized.
 If additional services or visits are suggested by the consultant, you must first check with your primary care doctor.
 Do not go to the specialist unless your primary care doctor has arranged for and the Plan has issued an authorization for the referral in advance.

-Facts about this Plan continued
+Facts about this Plan (continued)